IliasHad/habitscript_vscode/README.md

 ## Requirements

-You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup) (If you want to visualize your data in the web app)
+You need API Key and you can get it from  [HabitScript Setttings](https://habit-script.herokuapp.com/signup) (If you want to visualize your data in the web app (Beta))

 ## Release Notes